ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

 Constraining the size of the latent space (length 32) is one way auto-encoders learn efficient compression of images.
 All of the information needed to reconstruct a sample $x$ must exist in only 32 numbers!

 The statistics parameterized by the encoder are used to form a distribution over the latent space - a diagonal Gaussian.
-A diagonal Gaussian is a muntivariate Gaussian with a diagonal covariance matrix.
+A diagonal Gaussian is a multivariate Gaussian with a diagonal covariance matrix.
 This means that each variable is independent.

 (is this enforcing a gaussian prior or posterior?)